vixceity/math-learner-webapp/README.md

-To access our web design, install the git clone link (https://github.com/vixceity/math-learner-webapp.git).
-To access our more in-depth files, please navigate to the "target/classes" folder to the left.
-From there use the drop down to access our "templates" folder.
-Listed below are our main files.
-Files ending in ".html" are our main layout files, files ending in ".css" are our coding files and files ending in ".js" are our animation files.
-Additionally, the images used in our project can be found underneath the "pic" folder.
+To access our web design, go to https://math-learner-webapp.onrender.com/ In the login page, the working login credentials are "user" for username, and "password" for password